 Most people killed in New York truck accidents aren’t drivers of large trucks, but the occupants of smaller vehicles trucks collide with.
 Many big rigs and tractor-trailers weigh 20 to 30 times more than cars and passenger vehicles, and are capable of crushing smaller vehicles, even at relatively slow speeds.
 Truck accidents often result in major or catastrophic injuries and even fatalities.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we understand the devastation caused by large truck accidents and the traumatic injuries they cause.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we understand the devastation caused by large truck accidents and the traumatic injuries they cause.
 These accidents not only affect injured victims, but also their family members.
 Many families tragically lose their loved ones in truck accidents.
 Our attorneys can help you secure just compensation for your losses and hold negligent truck drivers and trucking firms accountable.

 All traffic deaths are tragic, but not all fatal truck accidents result in a wrongful death case.
 The legal phrase "wrongful death" involves fatal injuries caused by the negligence or wrongdoing of another.
 Therefore, a truck accident wrongful death is when an occupant of another vehicle is killed because of a driver error, traffic violation or wrongful act committed by a truck driver.